Fractional Executives: The CFO, COO & CAO Guide for Mid-Market

 - ✓Prepares investor-ready financials for Series A, raising $5M

 ROI: $180k in savings + successful fundraise, for $72k annual cost.
 250% ROI in year one.
+For detailed pricing across all fractional roles, see our 2026 cost guide.

 4. How Fractional Engagements Actually Work